CruzMRamirez/W4B/README.md

 [Free Code Camp](https://www.freecodecamp.org/)

 ## Recent Updates to Repository
+#### Added Day 6
-Updated Day 1 and Day 2 folder and gave a detailed description on how to do Day 5.
+#### Updated Day 1 and Day 2 folder.
+#### Gave a detailed description on how to do Day 5.

 ## Q&A
+### Can I request additions to the repository?
+I'll take all requests into consideration.
+If you have something you would like for me to add to the repository, ask during class or through slack.

 ### When does this get updated?
 This will be updated at the end of every class, once after the daily challenge has been completed